Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 While Campomanes at the start of this day is a small town, within 7.0 kilometers of leaving it, many services abound.
 Here is our Google map, and you can see your varied choices of where to stay and where to eat along the way.

 If you decide to go all the way to Mieres, there is a temporary albergue in the University of Mieres, the Nel Campus Universitario, on the south side of town, in the Residencia Universitaria, a student’s dormitory.
 You MUST call and make a reservation to stay here, (+34 625 18 53 01).
-This albergue is available only until the new municipal albergue is completed in the old Vasco train station in the center of town.
+This albergue is available only until a new municipal albergue is completed.
 The university accommodation is a few steps off-Camino (see the northern red alternative on the map below).
 This is your only choice for inexpensive accommodation at 22 Euros/per person/night.

 If you wish to stay within the city of Mieres, click here to see your options.